 SP Eights work hard to ensure they can meet their own needs.
 They are not concerned with what’s considered socially acceptable to secure what they require.
 They focus on survival and protect themselves more than the other Eight subtypes.
 SP Eights don’t want to depend on anyone else to meet their needs and if someone expresses concern that this level of independence isn’t possible, the Eight can easily dismiss them.

-Social Type Eights: Solidarity
+Social Interaction Type Eights: Solidarity

 Social Eights are still inclined to rebel against social norms but they also want to protect those around them who need it—mainly to inspire those people to be loyal to them.
 They appear to be more mellow and helpful than other Eights but still display the same bias toward action and leadership.
 They also prefer the power of a group versus many individual relationships; in relationships, they may be hesitant to show their commitment.

-1:1 Bonding Type Eights: Possession
+One-to-One Bonding Type Eights: Possession

-The 1:1 Bonding Eight is the most emotional of the three Eight subtypes.
+The One-to-One Bonding Eight is the most emotional of the three Eight subtypes.
 While very smart, they are driven more by feelings than intellect.
-Outspoken, rebellious, magnetic and provocative, the 1:1 Bonding Eight feels proud of their comfort going against the rules.
+Outspoken, rebellious, magnetic and provocative, the One-to-One Bonding Eight feels proud of their comfort going against the rules.
 They desire to possess any environment they’re in and capture all the attention.
 They expect loyalty from their partners but may not always give that in return.

 Enneagram Type Eight Wings